ioos/ioos.github.io/_docs/website-deployment-jekyll.md

 toc: false
 search: exclude
 #permalink: index.html
-summary: These brief instructions will help you get started quickly with the IOOS Documentation Theme for Jekyll.
+summary: Instructions for the IOOS Documentation Theme for Jekyll.
+Note - this is a legacy documentation page, refer to the https://ioos.github.io/ioos-documentation-jekyll-skeleton/howto.html page for the latest information on how to use these resources for IOOS technical documentation.
 ---

+## Note

+**This is a legacy documentation page, refer to the [ioos-documentation-jekyll-skeleton HowTo page](https://ioos.github.io/ioos-documentation-jekyll-skeleton/howto.html) for the latest information on how to use these resources for IOOS technical documentation.**

 ## Building a Documentation Site with the Theme